-- 15.1 We recognise that children are capable of abusing their peers and that peer on peer abuse can manifest in many different ways, including bullying, cyber bullying, criminal and sexual exploitation, sexual harassment and violence, initiation/hazing, sharing of nudes and semi-nudes and abuse within intimate partner relationships.
-It is very clear that this type of abuse should always be treated seriously, and never just as banter, part of growing up or boys being boys.
-Our school has a zero tolerance approach to such attitudes and behaviours. - 15.2 All concerns around peer on peer /child on child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
-Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day LA training on understanding and managing harmful sexual behaviour in education settings https://www.leedsforlearning.co.uk/Training.
-The DSL is responsible for providing support to all children involved in incidents of peer on peer sexual abuse. - 15.3 We recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
-Where concerns of sexual violence or sexual harassment are witnessed, disclosed or reported to the school (including those that have happened outside of school) the concern will be taking seriously.
+All concerns around child-on-child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
+Our school will ensure that at least one member of the school's safeguarding team has completed the 1 day AIM Project training on understanding and managing harmful sexual behaviour in education settings https://aimproject.org.uk/product/understanding-managing-hsb-in-education-settings/ The DSL is responsible for providing support to all children involved in incidents of peer on peer sexual abuse.
+Where incidents of child-on-child abuse involve children attending another school setting we will liaise with the relevant DSL/DO at the setting to ensure appropriate information is shared.

+15.2 We recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
+Where concerns of sexual violence or sexual harassment are witnessed, disclosed or reported to the school (including those that have happened outside of school or online) the concern will be taking seriously.
 We recognise that sexual violence and harassment exist on a continuum and may overlap; they can occur online and face to face (both physical and verbal) and are never acceptable.
-In responding to such concerns DSL must (where appropriate) always complete an AIM (Assessment, Intervention, Moving On) checklist and contact the Duty and Advice team if appropriate and follow the principles set out in
+In responding to such concerns DSL must (where appropriate) always complete an AIM (Assessment, Intervention, Moving On) checklist and contact the Duty and Advice team if appropriate and follow the principles set out in Part 5 of KCSiE